dev-shara/alx-system_engineering-devops/0x00-shell_basics/README.md

-command to display contents of current directory, including hidden files
+command displays the content of a file